By Corey Lewis, CPT, CSCS

-Another form of this fitness supplement is creatine Hydrochloride (HCL).
+Another form of this fitness supplement is Creatine Hydrochloride (HCL).
 Creatine HCL is molecularly bound to hydrochloric acid to improve absorption.
 What this means is that the creatine will break down quicker and is more easily absorbed.
 The main advantage comes from its quicker absorption rates.

 Creatine HCL is certainly as effective as the monohydrate version, but there is not enough research to prove that HCL is more effective.
 Multiple studies have demonstrated that monohydrate is safe for people without pre-existing conditions.
-If you’re looking for a higher level of reassurance, creatine monohydrate has years of research behind it.
+If you’re looking for a higher level of reassurance, the monohydrate form has years of research behind it.

 The main appeal of the HCL form is its bioavailability and absorption rate.
-If your stomach just doesn’t agree with creatine monohydrate, this may be the best creatine supplement for youn.
+If your stomach just doesn’t agree with monohydrate, this may be the best supplement for you.
 Kaged Muscle supplements are all third-party tested and contain premium creatine HCL that is a patented form specifically developed for Kaged Muscle.
 It’s available in lemon and lime flavors or as an unflavoured powder, as well as vegetarian capsules.

 Creatine magnesium chelate increases exercise performance, strength, and endurance.
 Compared to monohydrate, magnesium chelate is as effective, but not superior.
-One potential standout of magnesium chelate is that it could increase performance without adding water weight, which is typical of creatine.
+One potential standout of magnesium chelate is that it could increase performance without adding water weight, which is typical of this chemical.
 Preliminary research on this is promising, but more studies are needed to confirm this.